The city of Bologna is the perfect base for discovering many of the incredible food experiences in Emilia-Romagna, Italy.

 What follows are my top 10 food experiences in Emilia-Romagna, Italy.
 Buon Appetito!

-1. Parmigiano-Reggiano Tour and Tasting
+1. Parmigiano-Reggiano Tour

 The first stop on the food tour was a Parmigiano-Reggiano factory, where we donned protective jackets and hairnets to learn about cheesemaking.